 Example: Let’s say your income need was $4,000.
 Your emergency fund should be, at minimum, 3 to 6 times that number.
 So, you should have $12,000 to $24,000 set aside in an easily accessible account.

-We won’t go too much into detail about BULB here, but as a quick refresher, BULB stands for “backup life bank.”
+As a quick refresher, BULB stands for “backup life bank.”
 It’s a number that, once achieved, you can switch to a work-optional lifestyle if you want.
 That magical number is about 25 times your minimum income requirement.

 And that minimum income requirement is everything you need to live the way you want, so you should include stuff like Netflix and your dream car and taking care of ten adopted pets.
 Your income need that we discussed in the previous section covers the basics and essentials.
 This number includes your needs and wants.